Oluwakemi-DRO/Bilikis-Sulaimon/README.md

 **Explanation**
 **The formula performs three key tasks:**

-Classification (IF) – Compares the extracted reason code with the fraud reason code (10.4).
+•	Classification (IF) – Compares the extracted reason code with the fraud reason code (10.4).
 If a match is found, the transaction is classified as Fraud; otherwise, it is classified as Other.

-Reason Code Extraction (LEFT) – Extracts the first four characters of the cleaned value to isolate the chargeback reason code.
+•	Reason Code Extraction (LEFT) – Extracts the first four characters of the cleaned value to isolate the chargeback reason code.

-Data Cleaning (SUBSTITUTE) – Removes the leading "M" from the chargeback reason code (e.g., M10.4 becomes 10.4) to standardize the data for analysis.
+•	Data Cleaning (SUBSTITUTE) – Removes the leading "M" from the chargeback reason code (e.g., M10.4 becomes 10.4) to standardize the data for analysis.

-Business Value
+**Business Value**

 This formula automated the classification of chargeback transactions, eliminating manual sorting and ensuring consistent reporting.
 The resulting classifications were used to calculate fraud and other chargeback counts and values, enabling accurate Pivot Tables, and management reports.